-A comprehensive review5 published in Frontiers in Immunology by Burić and colleagues discusses eighteen studies that investigate gene expression changes induced by meditation and related practises.
-It becomes apparent, when focusing specifically on yoga research, that a major limitation in the field is the use of solely “clinical” samples diagnosed with a medical condition.
+A comprehensive review published in Frontiers in Immunology by Burić and colleagues discusses eighteen studies that investigate gene expression changes induced by meditation and related practises.5 It becomes apparent, when focusing specifically on yoga research, that a major limitation in the field is the use of solely “clinical” samples diagnosed with a medical condition.
 Of course, this is not representative of the general population that practise yoga globally.

 The scientists investigated the molecular impact of an 8-week yoga program on a sample of 28 women experiencing chronic stress.
 The yoga program consisted of one hour’s yoga practise on average per week.
 Blood serum samples were obtained to compare DNA methylation patterns in women that completed the yoga intervention to a control group that had not.